You make a difference.

 What are the benefits of hiring student employees?Research shows that students who connect on several levels with their institution tend to remain engaged with their school, finish their degrees and have positive lasting impressions of their alma maters.
 They may improve their academic performance since they don’t have to spend time traveling to work.
 Additional benefits include:

-- Student workers allow UB offices to provide additional services and programs or complete special projects.
+- Student workers allow UBalt offices to provide additional services and programs or complete special projects.

 - Student employees bring an immediate and fresh perspective to office procedures and marketing efforts.